yoleoagain/typeorm-simple-api/README.md

 # Momet bonus

-## Simple typeorm API with generated fetchers and types
+## Simple typeorm API with generated fetchers and types for client part

 ### Setup